-- Reading, Math, Science and Social Studies - Reading, ELA, writing, mathematics and social studies are critical areas targeted for improvement in grades 3rd and 4th - F. The data has helped us reach conclusions regarding achievement or other related data.
+- ELA, Reading, Math, Science and Social Studies - ELA, Reading, writing, mathematics and social studies are critical areas targeted for improvement in grades 3rd and 4th - The school's FY2015 CCRPI score of 62.0 is 14.0 points lower than the state's CCRPI score Of 76.0 for elementary schools.
+There were significant dips in all core academic areas on the new Georgia Milestones Assessment System. - F. The data has helped us reach conclusions regarding achievement or other related data.